 1. White Christmas (1954)

-Starring Bing Crosby, Danny Kaye & Rosemary Clooney, this movie tells the story about two WWII veterans who joined a show and performed in a beautiful ski resort called Pine Tree, where they have chance to meet two lovely ladies.
+Starring Bing Crosby, Danny Kaye & Rosemary Clooney, this movie tells the story about two WWII veterans who joined a show and performed in a beautiful ski resort called Pine Tree, where they have chance to meet two ladies where things get interesting.

 2. Home Alone (1990)

-This is holiday classic comedy starring Macaulay Culkin tells the story about a boy called Kevin who was left behind in his house by himself due to some unfortunate happenings while his family goes on vacation.
-The plot is quite funny, but it also delivers lots of valuable lessons, such as family value & close relationship to each other.
+This is holiday classic comedy starring Macaulay Culkin tells the story about a Kevin who was left behind in his house by himself due to some unfortunate happenings while his family goes on vacation.

 Ideas For Christmas Party Themes That All Ages Will Love!